 We have continued to include the highlighted sections within the policy template for you to add additional information specific to your school, academy, or college.
-This should include the 'safeguarding arrangements' you have put in place for meeting the needs of vulnerable children in accordance with the vulnerabilities highlighted in KCSiE 2022.
+This should include the 'safeguarding arrangements' you have put in place for meeting the needs of vulnerable children in accordance with the vulnerabilities highlighted in KCSiE 2023

-NOTE: Your Child protection policy for 2022-2023 should also include the new requirements that KCSiE 2022 places on schools, academies, and colleges from 1 September 2022, as outlined above.
-The specific detail of these new/additional requirements along with the management and 'safeguarding arrangements' are for the Headteacher, Leadership team and Senior Designated Safeguarding Lead and DSL team to discuss and agree with the Governing Body before signoff at your full Governing body meeting of the autumn term 2022.
+NOTE: Your Child Protection Policy for 2023-2023 should also include the new requirements that KCSiE 2023 places on schools, academies, and colleges from 1 September 2023, as outlined above.
+The specific detail of these new/additional requirements along with the management and 'safeguarding arrangements' are for the Headteacher/Principal, Leadership team and Senior Designated Safeguarding Lead and DSL team to discuss and agree with the Governing Body/Trust before signoff at your full Governing body/Trust meeting of the autumn term 2023.
 All staff and volunteers must be fully aware of your Child protection policy and understand how to carry out the responsibilities it places upon them through receiving regular training, briefing from the Snr DSL/DSL team.

-The Child protection policy along with all related statutory policies should be made readily available and published on your school website to enable parents/carers, safeguarding partners, and the community easy access.
+The Child Protection Policy along with all related statutory policies should be made readily available and published on your school/academy or colleges website to enable parents/carers, safeguarding partners, and the community easy access.

-Please pay extra attention to any italicised text and red type font which should be altered, added to or changed to fit and mirror the 'safeguarding arrangements' in place in your school/academy or college.
+Please pay extra attention to any italicised text and red type font which should be altered, added to, or changed to fit and mirror the 'safeguarding arrangements' in place in your school/academy or college.

-Additional Information provided with the Child Protection Policy Template for 2022/2023
+Additional Information provided with the Child Protection Policy Template for 2023/2024

-- A separate 'Child Protection Policy Executive Summary of Key Principles for Staff and Parents': which your school needs to review, revise, and adopt and refine to complement your school's child protection policy. - 2.
-A stand- alone 'Safeguarding Flow Chart': for you to use as a summary reminder alongside the executive summary and or consider turning into an A3 poster to be displayed around your school and add photographs of those with designated safeguarding lead responsibilities.
+- 1. A separate 'Child Protection Policy Executive Summary of Key Principles for Staff and Parents': which your school or college may wish to review, revise, and consider adopting and refining to complement your school's child protection policy. - 2.
+A stand- alone 'Safeguarding Flow Chart': for you to consider using as a summery reminder along-side the executive summery and or consider turning into an A3 poster to be displayed around your school or college and perhaps add photographs of those with designated safeguarding lead responsibilities. - 3.
+The NCC & NSCP 'Key changes and points of revision, which schools should consider within their individual Child Protection Policy and 'safeguarding arrangements': to support guiding you to reviewing and revising you individual schools, college and learning environments' safeguarding arrangements' and linking to related policies, procedures, and guidance

-The templates which remain within the Child Protection Policy template include:
+The appendices which remain within the Child Protection Policy template include:

 - Appendix 1 Safeguarding Flow Chart informing of actions to take and where to report concerns following disclosure of abuse, harm, or risk, if not using the stand-alone flow-chart. - Appendix 2 Logging a concern about a child's safety and welfare (all staff). - Appendix 3 Case Record Sheet (to log concerns, detail contact with agencies, actions taken by whom and, decisions and outcomes.
-This should include and supervision overview/ sign off by SLT/ headteacher - Appendix 4 The Body Maps (to support referral and recording of the site of injuries). - Appendix 5 Stand-alone policy and procedures to manage child on child abuse and sexual violence between children in school from September 2022-2023
+This should include and supervision overview/ sign off by SLT/ headteacher - Appendix 4 The Body Maps (to support referral and recording of the site of injuries).